-Iowa’s Field Placement Program offers high-quality educational experiences that involve students in the performance of legal work in government or non-profit agencies, criminal prosecution or defense offices, state and federal judges' chambers, international law offices and agencies, as well as in a limited number of private practice and corporate settings.
-In addition to earning credit for their field work, students in field placements participate in a seminar or tutorial, led by a faculty member, where they maximize the learning that they gain from the field experience.
+Iowa’s Field Placement Program offers high-quality educational experiences that involve students in the performance of legal work in government or nonprofit agencies, criminal prosecution or defense offices, state and federal judges' chambers, international law offices and agencies, and a limited number of private practice and corporate settings.
+In addition to earning credit for their fieldwork, students in field placements participate in a seminar or tutorial led by a faculty member, where they maximize the learning that they gain from the field experience.

-Students are limited to a combined total of 30 credit hours for field placement work, co-curricular course work (e.g. work on a journal, moot court, or other student -organized activity), and courses taken outside the law school.
-See also ABA Standard304, interpretation 304-B).
+Students may earn a total of 30 s.h. for field placement work, cocurricular course work (e.g., work on a journal, moot court, or other student-organized activity), and courses taken outside the College of Law (see ABA Standard 304, interpretation 304-B).
 The 30 s.h. total may include a maximum of 14 s.h. earned in field placements.

 The College of Law also is involved in programs that do not offer academic credit.
 Each summer it participates in the County Attorney Internship Program, through which students work as paid employees for county attorneys throughout the state.
 The college also helps place students in a variety of unpaid clerkships and internships nationwide that provide insight into the workings of the legal system.